johnsosoka/site-johnsosoka-com/website/pages/about.md

 ## Me:

 I am John Sosoka, a Boise based software engineer.
-I am a backend developer and usually work with java & python day to day.
+I am a backend developer and usually work with Java & Python day to day.
 Over the course of my career I have worked in a variety of roles in software development, including software tester, release engineer, software engineer and tech lead.

 When I'm not coding you can find me hiking the trails around Boise with my dogs, hanging out with my family, or